mjf1406/ozobot-maze/README.md

 2024/12/29

 - algo: fine-tuned constraints to ensure the minimum distance between parallel codes is 5 empty cells
+- algo: made it so that it retries placing color codes over and over to try to get a grid that has no failed placements
 - UI: added popover explaining which Color Codes are included in which difficulties

 2024/11/13